Level 1 Digital Technologies

 Students are introduced to aspects of the use of ICT to solve problems and provide solutions to given scenarios that relate to the real world.
 Students will also be required to discuss ideas surrounding the use of IT in the wider world.
 You will gain introductory skills in game development, 3D animation, software programming, database programming, and app development.

-Digital Technologies comprises of Digital Information, Digital Media, Programming and Computer Science.
+Digital Technologies comprises Digital Information, Digital Media, Programming and Computer Science.

 The Level 1 Digital Technologies course consists of the following: